 Following the Kanban portfolio and program

-If work is pushed into the teams and there is an opt out of the Kanban flow, meaning work arrives suddenly without proper planning then delivery problems relating to quality arise.
+If work is pushed into the teams and there is an opt-out of the Kanban flow, meaning work arrives suddenly without proper planning then delivery problems relating to quality arise.
 Teams should stick to the definition of ready and only take work into the sprints that they can commit to.
 Dropping work into the system and expecting sudden delivery leads to failure regardless of the framework you follow.

 SAFe assigns an RTE, this role is similar to the scrum master role but at the portfolio and program level and who’s role includes making sure that the Kanban delivery system is adhered to.
 However, having an RTE that nobody cares about or listens to is powerless to help improve the system.
 Ignoring the RTE is similar to telling everyone you stopped smoking but then sneaking a smoke or two when nobody is around.
 You’re only fooling yourself into thinking you are doing SAFe.
 SAFe requires intentional and mindful discipline and control as do all Kanban implementations.
-An RTE simply helps keep everyone honest as does a referee in football match.
-As such the RTE is a servant leader and not a control gate keeper but essential in the SAFe context.
+An RTE simply helps keep everyone honest as does a referee in a football match.
+As such the RTE is a servant leader and not a control gatekeeper but essential in the SAFe context.

 Inspect and Adapt and sprint 5

 Following the principals or kaizen sounds like a nice idea.
-Everyone always agrees in principal, but in practice it’s a bit harder.
-However, not allowing teams time to stop, check and improve means you are going around in circles improving almost nothing.
+Everyone always agrees in principle, but in practice, it’s a bit harder.
+However, not allowing teams time to stop, check, and improve means you are going around in circles improving almost nothing.
 You can’t then start to wonder why you have seen no improvement from implementing SAFe.
 Often I see teams and companies stopping and checking and then going back to doing.
 People always feel better when a crisis is over and then see no reason to look back and improve, but If nothing changes, pretty soon they find themselves back in the same boat with a similar issue.
 This is because they failed to identify steps to improve in the inspect and adapt, or they failed to run a sprint 5 to improve and take action on those steps identified.

 It’s important for everyone, not just the development teams to meet and discuss what worked and what didn’t work in the last 8-10 weeks and then put processes in place to correct these things.

-Just like scrum has retrospectives, the entire delivery team from concept to implementation need to jointly assess their issues and successes in the form of the Inspect and Adapt session.
+Just like Scrum has retrospectives, the entire delivery team from concept to implementation need to jointly assess their issues and successes in the form of the Inspect and Adapt session.

 Old mindset, new practice

 This is probably the hardest to solve, and requires executive coaching and training to fix.
-Pushing teams to delivery beyond their ability, creating KPI measurements that are negative for the team and a lack of trust between management and teams will kill any agile implementation including SAFe.
+Pushing teams to deliver beyond their ability, creating KPI measurements that are negative for the team and a lack of trust between management and teams will kill any agile implementation including SAFe.

 Doing the same old thing or bypassing the SAFe framework to go back to the old way of delivering certain items of work will kill the SAFe implantation and teams quickly learn that we talk SAFe but do other stuff to accommodate certain managers who are not bought into the framework.
 This leads to work going underground and tracking and metrics that help teams and companies improve become meaningless numbers.